Rruhid/SQL_REAL_WORLD_EXAMPLES-NTERVIEW/README.md

 ## SQL_REAL_WORLD_EXAMPLES-NTERVIEW
-In this file, I the examples of SQL queries from medium to high complexity.
+In this section, you will find examples of SQL queries ranging from moderate to advanced complexity.